 G-1.
 The Cooperative Transport Shuttle has established strict guidelines.
 Refer to the Northwest Shuttle System Transport Guidelines when using the shuttle.
-Any changes to the scheduled transport will be approved by the Court Security/Transports Sergeant or the Lieutenant assigned to oversee the Court Security/Transports Unit.
+Any changes to the scheduled transport will be approved by the transport sergeant or lieutenant assigned to oversee transports.